Art Gallery and Museum Studies MA

 Course details

-In Critical Issues, you are supported to locate interpretive, conservation, curatorial or marketing practices in the context of current academic and professional debates.
-Through a number of tailored strands – covering topics such as contemporary art, heritage, participation and the digital – you will develop your own mini-research project, which prepares you for your MA dissertation.
+In Critical Issues, you're supported to locate interpretive, conservation, curatorial or marketing practices in the context of current academic and professional debates.
+Through a number of tailored strands – covering topics such as contemporary art, heritage, participation and the digital – you'll develop your own mini-research project, which prepares you for your MA dissertation.

 Your dissertation project develops research around museums, galleries and heritage practice and theories.
 You can either choose a standard route or develop a practice-led dissertation project, where you combine practical work with critical reflective writing.

-If you choose to study part-time, you will take fewer modules each year.
-It is expected that you will be timetabled for around between three to five contact hours per week.
-The part-time option may be of special interest to those who are working in related fields as part of their career development.
+If you choose to study part-time, you'll take fewer modules each year.
+We expect that you'll be timetabled for between three to five contact hours per week.
+The part-time option may be of interest to those who are working in related fields, as part of their career development.

 The staff have a wide range of research interests and are leaders in their fields - it was inspiring to be taught by academics whose work I have studied.